mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 hello
 ```

-After creating the application, we can start improving our resource.
-For the sake of simplicity, I will create a POJO like model of a `Product` inside a package `io.mohashi.sample.model`.
+After creating the application, we can start improving its endpoints.
+For the sake of simplicity, I will create a POJO `Product` as our model inside a package `io.mohashi.sample.model`.

 ```java
 package io.mohashi.sample.model;